 Mental Health Counseling

-Applicants to the Master of Science (MS) in Mental Health Counseling program must have completed a bachelor's degree in psychology, counseling, education, social work or nursing from a regionally accredited institution.
+Applicants to the MS in Mental Health Counseling program must have completed a bachelor's degree in psychology, counseling, education, social work or nursing from a regionally accredited institution.

-Mental Health Counseling applicants must have a 3.0 GPA (B average) or better.
+The Mental Health Counseling program prefers that applicants have a 3.0 GPA (B average) or higher, but applicants with a GPA lower than 3.0 may still be considered.

 Application Process